 To summarize, the IRIS ATM-OC3c board simultaneously makes available for selection up to 8 different peak rates and up to 504 (8x63) sustainable rates.
+Four of these peak rates are available for use by CBR and VBR VCs.
 Not all of these available selections can be actively used simultaneously, since this exceeds the board's bandwidth.
+Rates that are not currently associated with an open VC can be reconfigured to a newly requested rates.

-Table 1-3 summarizes the default settings configured for the IRIS ATM-OC3c board's rates.
+Table 1-3 summarizes the default settings configured for the IRIS ATM-OC3c HIO board's rates.